-Jeff represents clients in intellectual property litigation and Internet-related litigation, handling the wide variety of legal issues that arise in connection with the Internet.
+Jeff represents clients in intellectual property litigation and internet-related litigation, handling the wide variety of legal issues that arise in connection with the Internet.

 - Copyright and Trademark Infringement: Jeff regularly represents both defendants and plaintiffs in copyright and trademark infringement lawsuits involving website content, digital products, and online advertisements.

-- Online Defamation: Jeff has extensive experience representing both plaintiffs and defendants in defamation cases involving online content.
+- Online Defamation: Jeff has extensive experience representing both plaintiffs and defendants in defamation cases involving online content, including anonymously-published content.
 Jeff has litigated all aspects of online defamation matters from anti-SLAPP through trial, and he has worked with clients and experts to quantify both economic and non-economic damages in such cases.

-- False Advertising on the Internet: Jeff’s clients are primarily online retailers of everyday products and services, such as dietary supplements, office supplies, home electronics, and car rental services.
+- False Advertising on the Internet: Jeff’s clients are primarily online retailers of everyday products and services, such as dietary supplements, office supplies, recreational products, home electronics, and car rental services.
 Jeff represents these clients when their competitors make false statements in advertisements, or when Jeff’s clients are accused of making false statements about their own products and services.

-“We use a practical approach to all of our litigation.
-We take into consideration our client’s goals, all of the possible outcomes, and the realistic cost of the litigation in order to develop a vigorous strategy to achieve our client’s goals.”
+We use a practical approach to all of our litigation.
+We take into consideration our client’s goals, all of the possible outcomes, and the realistic cost of the litigation in order to develop a vigorous strategy to achieve our client’s goals.

 Jeff was the winner of the First Annual Stanford Technology Law Review paper competition for his paper, “Spiders and Crawlers and Bots, Oh My," 2002 Stanford Technology Law Rev. 3.